 • Capture clear audio by putting your microphone as close to yourself as possible.

 • Be aware of any background noise that you might be picking up to – traffic, birds, even the wind will be very distracting.

-• No DSLR camera?
-No problem.
-You can use your phone to capture professional video footage.
-But there are a few things in mind if you’re going to use your phone for video creation:
+There are a few things in mind if you’re going to use your phone for video creation:

 • Use the camera on the back of your phone.
 The front camera’s quality is not as good on most phones.

 • Record in landscape mode (that is, horizontally instead of vertically).
 This will give you footage that looks good on larger devices, not just phone screens.